VolpeUSDOT/FTOT-Public/docs/index.md

 6. See Section 2 of the FTOT User Guide documentation for the latest detailed installation instructions.
 If you need to run a legacy copy of FTOT compatible with ArcGIS rather than ArcGIS Pro, consult these [separate legacy instructions](https://volpeusdot.github.io/FTOT-Public/installation_old.html).

 ## Next Steps:
+Usage of FTOT is explained in the documentation.
+See above for instructions for how to download the documentation.
+Documentation consists of four files:
+* Technical documentation - description of how FTOT works, underlying data and assumptions, FTOT structures and functions
+* User guide - instructions and details on how to customize and develop scenarios, how to create input files, and how to interpret results
+* Quick start tutorial - how-to guide for running pre-built quick start scenarios
+* Reference scenarios documentation - how-to guide for running reference scenarios to demonstrate FTOT functions

-At this point, you can verify that FTOT is fully functional by running one of the pre-built quick start scenarios (for detailed instructions, consult the quick start documentation within the C:/FTOT/documentation folder).
-Alternatively, consult the [Creating New Scenarios](https://volpeusdot.github.io/FTOT-Public/create_scenario.html) guidance or the FTOT User Guide (also within C:/FTOT/documentation) to dive directly into FTOT and building your own scenarios.
+At this point, you can verify that FTOT is fully functional by running one of the pre-built quick start scenarios.
+For detailed instructions, consult the Quick Start Tutorial within the C:/FTOT/documentation folder.
+Alternatively, consult the FTOT User Guide (also within C:/FTOT/documentation) or the [Creating New Scenarios](https://volpeusdot.github.io/FTOT-Public/create_scenario.html) guidance to dive directly into FTOT and building your own scenarios.

 ## Additional Information:

-#### Usage:
-* Usage is explained in the Quick Start and Reference Scenarios documentation found here: [Documentation and Scenario Dataset Wiki](https://volpeusdot.github.io/FTOT-Public/data_download.html)

 #### Contributing:
 * Add bugs and feature requests to the Issues tab in the [FTOT-Public GitHub repository](https://github.com/VolpeUSDOT/FTOT-Public/) for the Volpe Development Team to triage.